adrianwilhelmi/memory_allocator/docs/README.md

 ### Example

-Here's an example of how I installed, compileed and useed the allocator:
+Here's an example of how I installed, compiled and used the allocator:

 - I Downloaded this repository to /home/$user/Documents/work/allocator/
 - Ran `make isntall_env`